-In modern times, Dorayaki is available in several types.
-Among those, “Nama Dorayaki (生どら焼き)”, simply called “Nama Dora (生どら)”, is especially popular in Japan.
+In modern times, Dorayaki comes in several variants, among which “Nama Dorayaki (生どら焼き: Raw or Freash Dorayaki)” or “Nama Dora (生どら)” is especially popular.

-Nama Dorayaki, or Nama-Dora was first made and sold by a cake shop in the town of Rifu, Miyagi Prefecture, “Kato Maronie (カトーマロニエ)”.
+Nama Dorayaki or Nama Dora was first made and sold by a cake shop located in Rifu Town, Miyagi Prefecture, named “Kato Maronie (カトーマロニエ)”.

-It is quite difficult to obtain Nama Dorayaki if you don’t live in Japan, because the Japanese cake needs to be kept refrigerated.
+It is hard to get Japanese Nama Dorayaki unless you are in Japan because the pancake needs to be refrigerated.